Cat health: Feline enteritis explained

 - Vomit or diarrhoea where blood is present

 - Lethargy in kittens and cats over 3-4 weeks old

 - Sudden loss of appetite/stopped eating

 - High fever

 Poorly cleaned floors, dirty food dishes, brushes, combs, toys and beddings can also be responsible for spreading the virus – as can dirty hands or clothes.
-Good cleaning practices around the home can are therefore a vital form of protection.
-Appropriate disinfectants should be used when cleaning and any outbreaks of infection should result in isolated for the infected cat.
+Good cleaning practices around the home are therefore a vital form of protection, and you should wash your hands thoroughly after handling cats.